top of page

 STATEMENTS

-Treaty Council supports First Nation's Autonomy
+The Treaty Council Worldwide supports First Nations' Autonomy

 The Gudang Yadhaykenu Nation

-Ground Breaking Ceremony for Indigenous Smart City in Cape York
+Ground Breaking Ceremony for Indigenous Smart City in

 Press Release